daveseah/rb2019-tennis/README.md

 ### Running the Test Client

+Open a second terminal window, then:

+- `npm run client`
-Open a second terminal window, run `npm run client` and point Chrome to `localhost:1234`.
-Optionally open the Javascript console.
-Twiddle the encoder knob to see if the paddle moves.
+- Open Chrome and go to `localhost:1234`
+- Twiddle the encoder knob to see if the paddle moves

+To enter FULL SCREEN MODE, go to the Chrome browser's VIEW MENU and disable _Always Show Toolbar_ and _Always Show Bookmarks_, then choose _Full Screen Mode_.
+The MacOS shortcut for full screen mode is `CTRL-CMD-F`.